This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Open since the late 1830s, the Shell Grotto in Margate is perhaps one of Kent’s most unique tourist attractions – comprising 70 foot of tunnels and made from almost 5 million shells, the Shell Grotto is now a Grade II listed building.

 Most incredibly, no-one really knows the origins of the Shell Grotto – it was discovered fully constructed and was possibly used previously as a temple or even as a meeting place for a secret sect.

-To visit the Margate Shell Grotto, you have to ‘shell out’ £4.50 per adult, as at March 2023 – note that the Grotto is a small dark underground space with limited ventilation so is not for everyone.
+To visit the Margate Shell Grotto, you have to ‘shell out’ £4.50 per adult, as of summer 2023 – note that the Grotto is a small dark underground space with limited ventilation so is not for everyone.

 Address: Margate Shell Grotto, 33 Grotto Hill, Cliftonville, CT9 2BU

 You might like – Top UK tours with Viator >

 Love model trains?
 Enjoy tiny stations?
 Well, The Hornby Visitor Centre may well be THE best thing to do in Margate for you.

 An incredible collection of Britain’s best love train sets and toys, the Hornby Visitor Centre also features other famous brands of childhood playsets including Scaletrix, Corgi and Airfix.